roy-ganz/toql/guide/src/derive/mapping.md

 ## Database
-To adjust the default naming to an existing database scheme use the toql attributes `tables` and `columns` on the struct.
+To adjust the default naming to an existing database scheme use the attributes `tables` and `columns` on the struct.
 Possible values are
 - CamelCase
 - snake_case